Construction Site Accidents Lawyer

 If you are approved to receive workers’ compensation benefits, you are entitled to receive a percentage of your weekly wages and payment of all medical expenses related to the incident.
 If a third party caused your injuries, such as a driver who struck your car while you were making a work-related delivery, you may bring a personal injury lawsuit against that party while filing for workers’ compensation benefits at the same time.
 You may also wish to seek the assistance of a workers’ compensation lawyer if the insurance company for your employer denied your original claim or you have other problems collecting your rightful benefits.

 Should you choose to file a personal injury lawsuit against a third party, the burden of proof lies with you to prove how the negligent actions of that person or organization directly caused your injuries.
 A New York City construction site accident lawyer can help you gather evidence and file a lawsuit against the negligent third party.

 Product Liability Claim

 A claim for product liability is the third category that you might wish to consider when you sustain a serious injury on a construction site.
-These claims typically involve manufacturing companies that created faulty equipment, such as a ladder or a piece of heavy equipment that malfunctioned and caused injury.
+These claims typically involve manufacturing companies that created faulty equipment, such as a ladder or a piece of heavy equipment that malfunctioned and caused an injury.
 Product liability claims can be challenging to pursue because it can be difficult to determine which parties bear responsibility for your injuries.
-In addition to product manufacturers, it could be the wholesaler, retailer or another organization in the chain of product development and distribution.
+In addition to product manufacturers, it could be the wholesaler, retailer, or another organization in the chain of product development and distribution.